JVital2013/vitality-goes/README.md

 Once configured, any modern web browser can connect to Vitality GOES and view the data.

-## Preparing your systems for Vitality GOES
+## Preparing your system for Vitality GOES

 ### Graphite/statsd